beatboxchad/nm4p_website/README.md

 - [x] contact and join email list on every page
 - [ ] except the chart pages (half done, there's a chart layout now)

+# website stuff

+the git history is all fucked up.
+I only want to keep the live branch